LinuxDevil/Loush/README.md

 # Loush

-Loush is a very simple implementation of React.
+Loush is a very simple implementation of React (It is a Learning Project).
 It is a library that allows you to create components and render them to the DOM.
 It is not a framework, it is not a replacement for React, it is just a simple implementation of React.

 ## Features